andrastantos/brew/docs/cpu/isa_detail_unary.rst

 Description
 ~~~~~~~~~~~

 Sets type of $rD as denoted by FIELD_A.
 If an unsupported type is specified, a :code:`exc_type` exception is raised.
-The runtime size of the destination is adjusted per the :ref:`size handling<size_handling>` rules.
-Otherwise the bit-pattern stored in :code:`$rD` is not changed.
+The value stored in the register is adjusted per :ref:`register_value_and_type_updates` rules.

 .. todo:: assembly should use descriptive type names, instead of numeric values.